Don't throw away your day-old croissants! Let me show you how to turn them into French bakery almond croissants - the ultimate baking glow-up.

 - Flaked Almonds - To be sprinkled on top of the croissants.

-See the recipe card for quantities.
+See the recipe card for measurements in both grams and cups.

-How to Make Almond Croissants
+How To Make Almond Croissants

 Make the Syrup

-Add the water, sugar and amaretto (optional) to a small saucepan over medium heat and bring to a boil until all the sugar has melted and the liquid goes clear.
+Add the water, sugar, and amaretto (optional) to a small saucepan over medium heat and bring to a boil until all the sugar has melted and the liquid goes clear.

-Cut
+Cut Croissants

 Slice each croissant in half, as evenly as possible.
 This is easiest with a large serrated knife.

-Soak
+Soak in Syrup

 Use a pastry brush to generously soak the inside of each croissant in syrup on both sides.

-Pay extra attention to the very corners of the croissant as this part can get a little bit dry.
+Pay extra attention to the very corners of the croissant, as this part can get a little bit dry.

-Fill
+Fill Croissants

 Spread an even layer of frangipane filling onto the bottom half of each croissant.

-Then put the top halves back on and place the croissants onto the prepared baking sheet.
+Then, put the top halves back on and place the croissants onto the prepared baking sheet.

-Glaze
+Glaze Croissants

 Brush more of the syrup on top of each croissant.
 Cover the whole top for a lovely shiny finish.